-Alaskan municipalities had approximately \$2.3 billion in general obligation debt outstanding at the end of June, 2017.
-The level of Alaska municipalities' general obligation debt has been relatively stable over the last ten years, and the current amounts remain below the peak of \$2.673 billion in 1986.
+Alaskan municipalities had approximately \$2.4 billion in general obligation debt outstanding as of June 30, 2019.
+The level of Alaska municipalities' general obligation debt has been relatively stable over the last ten years, and the current amounts remain below the peak of approximately \$2.7 billion in 1986.

-Municipal debt issuance levels are influenced by State appropriations for capital projects and reimbursement programs, primarily the School Debt Reimbursement Program.
-Due to low State revenue projections the Legislature placed a 5-year moratorium on additional bonds for the school debt reimbursement program in 2015 and State appropriations for municipal capital projects have been severely reduced.
-The school debt reimbursement program moratorium will lower the amount of municipal debt outstanding while the near elimination of State appropriations for municipal grants may increase the amount of municipal debt outstanding.
+Municipal debt issuance levels are influenced by State appropriations for capital projects and reimbursement programs, primarily the SDRP.
+Due to low State revenue projections, the Legislature placed a 5-year moratorium on additional bonds for the school debt reimbursement program in 2015 (school bonds that voters approved after January 1, 2015, but before July 1, 2020), and State appropriations for municipal capital projects have been severely reduced.
+The school debt reimbursement program moratorium lowered the amount of municipal debt outstanding while the near elimination of State appropriations for municipal grants may increase the amount of municipal debt outstanding.